 Why you need a feature request template

-Without a standard format, every request looks different.
+A feature request template enforces a consistent structure on every request that arrives.
+When there is no standard format, every request looks different.
 Some include a detailed use case.
 Others are a single sentence.
 The inconsistency makes it impossible to compare requests fairly or estimate their impact.

 A template does three things.
 It standardizes intake so requests arrive with the same structure every time.
 It captures context — who wants this, why they want it, what they do today instead — that you need to prioritize intelligently.
 And it makes the process repeatable so your team spends less time chasing clarification and more time building.